ScottSucksAtProgramming/narcotics_tracker/docs/design/design_doc.md

 ##### Database Tables
 Multiple tables will be required for the inventory tracking portion of this project:

+**Inventory Tables**

     1. Medication Table
     2. Order Table
     3. Lot Table
-    4. Destruction Table
-    5. Administration Table
+    4. Administration Table
-    6. Inventory Table
+    5. Inventory Table
-    7. User / Agent Table
+    6. User / Agent Table

 In addition vocabulary control tables will be required to help set the specific types of data and events in the project:

+**Vocabulary Control Tables**

+    1. Medication Containers
+    2. Medication Statuses
+    3. Medication Units
+    4. Order Statuses
+    5. Order Suppliers
+    6. Inventory Events

     1. Containers Table
     2. Medication Statuses Table